Frequently Asked Questions (FAQ)

 Do I need event supervisors at my event?

-Event supervisors are required at all Recreation & Wellness.
+Event supervisors are required at all Recreation & Wellness events.
 These supervisors are trained to mitigate risk, enforce policy, and ensure that all rental groups are following procedures.
 They focus on the facility aspect of your event to allow your organization to focus on running your event.

 Do I need to pay for lifeguards if I am reserving the pool?